eclipse-sumo/sumo/docs/web/docs/Demand/Dynamic_User_Assignment.md

 ### Gawron (default)

-The Gawron algorithm computes probabilities for chosing from a set of alterantive routes for each driver.
+The Gawron algorithm computes probabilities for choosing from a set of alternative routes for each driver.
 The following values are considered to compute these probabilities:

 - the travel time along the used route in the previous simulation step
 - the sum of edge travel times for a set of alternative routes
-- the previous probability of chosing a route
+- the previous probability of choosing a route

 ### Logit